Innovation

 27 October 25

-Did you know that using blended and blended-limestone cement does not increase drying shrinkage and cracking?
+Did you know that using blended and blended-limestone cement does not necessarily increase drying shrinkage and cracking?

 There’s a common misconception that adding limestone to cement increases the risk of drying shrinkage and cracking.